Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 That is all you need to know to fully understand how to write railway oriented programs.
 In the next section, we will look at how this idea fits into big testable system

-### A real-life example and parameterize all the things
+### A realistic example and parameterize all the things

 In order to examine how this will look in practice, I will use an example of a fictional Authentication endpoint and draw comparisons between the OO way and ROP style.
-But before we start, there is a little syntactic suggar that F# has that takes the railway style to the next level for me.
+But before we start, there is a little syntactic sugar that F# has that takes the railway style to the next level for me.
 I call it the double back-tick trick, and it simply allows you to add spaces to the names of methods.
 But this has some huge effects when it comes to code-readability.
 Just look at the example below!